-In connection with above alleged facts and concerns, we would like to refer to the articles 12 and 19 of the Universal Declaration of Human Rights, adopted by the UN General Assembly on 10 December 1948 (UDHR), and articles 17 and 19 of the International Covenant on Civil and Political Rights (ICCPR), ratified by Israel 3 October 1991, which guarantee the rights to not be subjected to arbitrary or unlawful interference with one's family or home and to freedom of opinion and expression.
+In connection with above alleged facts and concerns, we would like to refer to the articles 12, 19 and 20 of the Universal Declaration of Human Rights, adopted by the UN General Assembly on 10 December 1948 (UDHR), and articles 17, 19, 21 and 22 of the International Covenant on Civil and Political Rights (ICCPR), ratified by Cyprus on 2 April 1969, which guarantee the rights to not be subjected to arbitrary or unlawful interference with one's family or home, to freedom of opinion and expression, and to freedom of peaceful assembly and of association.

 Article 17 of the ICCPR protects the right to privacy and provides that no one shall be subjected to arbitrary or unlawful interference with his or her privacy, family, home or correspondence.
 In relation to the facts set out above, it is pertinent to recall that the Human Rights Committee affirmed in its Concluding Observations to the report presented by Bulgaria (CCPR/C/BGR/CO/3, para.
 22) that, in the context of the right to privacy, the protection of "correspondence" includes telephone communications.
-The General Assembly also emphasized that unlawful or arbitrary surveillance as a highly intrusive act, which violates the right to privacy and may contradict the tenets of a democratic society' (A/RES/68/167).
+The General Assembly also emphasized that unlawful or arbitrary surveillance as a highly intrusive act, which violates the right to privacy and may contradict the tenets of a democratic society" (A/RES/68/167).
 We also refer to General Assembly's resolution 73/179, which noted that surveillance of digital communications must be consistent with international human rights obligations and must be conducted on the basis of a legal framework, which must be publicly accessible, clear, precise, comprehensive and non-discriminatory.